 The goal of the Residency Program at MedStar Georgetown University Hospital is the education of future leaders in Neurology and the provision of compassionate and scientifically excellent patient care.

 MedStar Georgetown University Hospital hosts the largest Residency Program in the Washington, DC metropolitan area, training over 1,100 residents each year.
 The MedStar Georgetown Neurology Residency Program is now catagorical and is collaborating with the National Insitutes of Health, specifically the National Institute of Neurological Diseases and Stroke, to foster research and scholarship in the Residency program.
-The Neurology Residency Program offers thorough clinical training at five excellent teaching hospitals in the region.
+The Neurology Residency Program offers thorough clinical training at four excellent teaching hospitals in the region.
 For more information, visit the pages on the left.

 For application information, click here

 Welcome from the Chairman: